YutongGGG/NYC-Airbnb-Data-Analysis-Prediction-and-Classification/README.md

 # NYC-Airbnb-Data-Analysis-Prediction-and-Classification

-You can download the datasets from Kaggle in the following link
+This project focuses on exploring, predicting, and classifying various aspects of New York City's Airbnb data.
+The datasets utilized in this analysis can be downloaded from Kaggle at the following links:

 - https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data
 - https://www.kaggle.com/datasets/evrial97/nypd-complaint-data-historiccsv
 - https://www.kaggle.com/datasets/new-york-state/nys-nyc-transit-subway-entrance-and-exit-data